 Who doesn’t love a good pork chop for dinner?
 They’re super easy and super delicious.
 They’re especially delicious with whiskied pears and thyme on top.
-Sweet, salty and pork-y.
+Sweet, visit this site salty and pork-y.
 The pears and thyme add a nice taste of fall and the whiskey adds just the right amount of boozy flavor.

 It’s one of those get-home-late-and-throw-down-dinner-in-20-minutes kind of recipes.
-If you’re weirded out by combining fruit and pork products, you shouldn’t be.
+If you’re weirded out by combining fruit and pork products, prostate you shouldn’t be.
 Lots of barbecue sauces and glazes are sweet and fruit-based.
 It’s just plain good.

 Related: Pork and Apple Pot Pie